Nictiz/Geboortezorg-STU3/README.md

 # Geboortezorg-STU3

-This repository is in active development and not stable yet.
-Do not implement, unless you are willing to face incompatible changes.
-Do not implement for production use.
+This resources in this repository are in public revier.
+Do not implement for production use yet.